Anthony Trueman

-Dr Anthony Trueman is a fictional character from the BBC soap opera EastEnders, played by British actor Nicholas Bailey.
-He made his first appearance in the episode broadcast on 11 December 2000 and left in 2003 but returned in 2004 and 2005 for brief stints such as the wedding of Yolande Duke (Angela Wynter) and Patrick Trueman (Rudolph Walker).
+Anthony Trueman is a fictional character from the BBC soap opera EastEnders, played by Nicholas Bailey.
+He made his first appearance in the episode broadcast on 11 December 2000 and was a regular character before his departure on 11 July 2003, returning in 2004 and 2005 for brief stints for the wedding of his father Patrick Trueman (Rudolph Walker) to Yolande Duke (Angela Wynter) and the funeral of his brother Paul Trueman (Gary Beadle).
 Anthony made a brief return on 22 July 2014 following Patrick's stroke.
+In July 2025, it was announced Anthony would return later that year for Patrick and Yolande's second wedding.
+He made his return on 25 August 2025.